-During my corporate customer service career, I learned very early the importance of a having a fair performance appraisal system in place.
+During my corporate customer service career, I learned very early the importance of a having a system in place for fair performance appraisals.
 Believe it or not, providing objective performance evaluations does impact the level of service received by your customers.
 When employees feel the performance appraisal process is objective and fair, morale is positively impacted.
 This can surely lead to customers receiving a great customer experience.
 Let’s talk about a few ways to ensure employees receive a fair appraisal.

 When employees feel that they are held accountable to reasonable performance standards and provided with objective evaluations, they are more inclined to provide a higher level of service to customers.
 Remember, it’s critical to develop Job Descriptions and Performance Standards, provide periodic updates during the Appraisal Period and conduct objective Appraisals.
 Happy employees create happy customers!